evenbrenden/twt/chapter6.3.md

 forall m b z a. (((forall x. m x -> b (z m x)) -> b (z m a)) -> m a)
 ```

-Deepest `forall` has 3 arrows to the left of it, so it is rank-3.
+The deepest `forall` has 3 arrows to the left of it, so it is rank-3.